bulletmark/edir/README.md

-In many ways `edir` (and even `vidir`) is better than the [`ranger`][ranger] terminal file manager [`bulkrename`](https://github.com/ranger/ranger/wiki/Official-user-guide#bulk-renaming) command which does not handle name swaps and clashes etc. To add `edir` as a command within [`ranger`][ranger], add or create the following in `~/.config/ranger/commands.py`.
+In many ways `edir` (and even `vidir`) is better than the [`ranger`][ranger] terminal file manager [`bulkrename`](https://github.com/ranger/ranger/wiki/Official-user-guide#bulk-renaming) command which does not handle name swaps and clashes etc. Also, use `edir` to delete or copy files, not just rename them.
+To add `edir` as a command within [`ranger`][ranger], add or create the following in `~/.config/ranger/commands.py`.
 Then run it from within [`ranger`][ranger] by typing `:edir`.